 Stream Realty Partners Breaks Ground on Luxury Office Tower South of Lady Bird Lake

 AUSTIN, TX – March 13, 2019 – Stream Realty Partners (Stream) today began construction on its signature Austin project, RiverSouth, a 350,000-square-foot, high-end office tower complete with ground-level dining and retail.
-This milestone was commemorated with
+This milestone was commemorated with a demolition and groundbreaking event hosted by Stream.

-RiverSouth is replacing Austin’s Hooters, located at 401 South 1st St., on a 1.4-acre triangular tract where Riverside Drive, Barton Springs Road
+RiverSouth is replacing Austin’s Hooters, located at 401 South 1st St., on a 1.4-acre triangular tract where Riverside Drive, Barton Springs Road and South 1st St. all converge.
+The property was informally coined the “Snoopy PUD” because it was formerly owned by the family trust of Charles Schulz, the famous cartoonist behind the “Peanuts” comics.

 The event this morning featured David Blackbird, Stream’s regional managing partner, who officially raised the RiverSouth sign, and City of Austin Mayor Steve Adler.
 “We’re excited to have broken ground on this marquee project that will transform the area into an exciting destination for not only our tenants but for all Austinites,” said Blackbird.
 “We’ve assembled a wonderful team, and everyone truly believes in the vision of RiverSouth as a quality development that supports the local community.”

-“Exciting to see the South Central Waterfront begin to deliver community benefits and help us pay for pocket parks, clinics,
+“Exciting to see the South Central Waterfront begin to deliver community benefits and help us pay for pocket parks, clinics, and libraries all over the city,” said Mayor Adler.

 RiverSouth will be a 15-story office development with panoramic views of downtown.
-It will also offer a green roof, ground-level dining,
+It will also offer a green roof, ground-level dining, and retail and world-class amenities for its tenants.
+The project will include environmentally-friendly features, improvements to the streetscape and active transportation infrastructure in the area, and funding toward affordable housing in Austin.

 Partners working with Stream on the RiverSouth project include: